antoniojps/graphql-authentication/README.md

 * Discord - /auth/discord
 * Steam - /auth/steam

-They should redirect you to the callback with the user data and token and a cookie is now set with the token
+They should redirect you to the callback with the user data and token; A cookie is now set with the token

 ## Running the tests